-The tower houses a complex mechanical clock, installed between 1544 and 1546, probably replacing a previous mechanism.
+The tower houses a complex mechanical clock, installed between 1544 and 1546 by Paolo Gennari from Rezzato, probably replacing a previous mechanism.
 The clock, on two different dials, marks the hours, the moon phases and the zodiac signs.

 The side of the tower facing Piazza della Loggia has an astronomical quadrant and a tympanum painted by Gian Giacomo Lamberti in 1547, while the second side, which overlooks Via Beccaria, has a gilded quadrant of an unknown author.